 UVM Lead Department: Admin & Facilities Services

-Supporting Departments: Custodial Services Physical Plant, Transportation & Parking Services, Print & Mail Services, Davis Center Operations, Procurement
+Supporting Departments: Transportation & Parking Services, Print & Mail Services, Davis Center Operations, Procurement

 H. ESF 8 – Health & Medical Services.
 The purpose of Emergency Support Function 8 is to coordinate health and medical needs prior to and following a significant event.
 ESF 8 provides the means for the triage, treatment and transportation of victims of an emergency/disaster; and assistance in evacuating the injured out of impacted area.
 In the case of communicable diseases, ESF 8 establishes programs as directed by the CDC or the Vermont Department of Health.

-UVM Lead Department: Center for Health & Wellbeing
+UVM Lead Department: Center for Health & Wellbeing, UVM Rescue

-Supporting Departments: UVM Rescue, Police Services, Transportation & Parking Services, Crisis Support Team
+Supporting Departments: Police Services, Transportation & Parking Services, Crisis Support Team

 Supporting External Agencies: District 3 Ambulances, Vt.
 Health Department, Fletcher Allen Health Care and other hospitals (in a large scale Mass Casualty Incident)

 I. ESF 9 – Search & Rescue.
 The purpose of Emergency Support Function 9 is to search and locate missing people in damaged campus structures or on campus grounds resulting from a disaster.
 Coordinate any requests for volunteers with ESF #15.